Peter Jackson's unrealized projects: A Nightmare on Elm Street 6: The Dream Lover

 In the late 1980s, Jackson submitted a screenplay to New Line Cinema he co-wrote with Danny Mulheron entitled A Nightmare on Elm Street 6: The Dream Lover.
 A separate script for a sixth film, Freddy's Dead: The Final Nightmare (1991), was made instead.

 Bad Taste 2

 Following the release of his feature debut Bad Taste (1987), Jackson wrote the script for a potential sequel.
 The story involved an alien invasion of Wellington, as well as Santa Claus and a giant wētā.
 In 1992, Jackson stated that the temptation to make Bad Taste 2 was growing on him.

 Warrior Season

 While mulling over the possibilities of making a sequel to Bad Taste, Jackson was also co-writing a script called Warrior Season with Costa Botes.
 Inspired by his love of Jackie Chan films such as Project A (1983) and Police Story (1985), the project was described as a kung-fu western set during the New Zealand gold rush of the 1870s.
-Little else is known, other than Timothy Dalton was eyed to play the villain in the film.
+Little else is known, other than that Timothy Dalton was eyed to play the villain in the film.